Al-Haqbani/z/README.md

 When commit scanning is enabled, GitHub results also include leaked secrets found in commit messages and diffs, allowing detection of tokens in deleted files.

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.
 Additional generic patterns inspired by [Search for all leaked keys](https://github.com/Lu3ky13/Search-for-all-leaked-keys-secrets-using-one-regex-) help detect common password or API key assignments.
+Recent updates also integrate private key signatures (RSA, DSA, EC and PGP) and JWT formats.
+All patterns are combined into a single master regex so scanning large files is much faster while still labeling each leak by type.

 To further reduce false positives, matches are filtered using a small entropy check.
 Short or low‑entropy strings are ignored unless they resemble real credentials.

 It can optionally search employees automatically by inspecting the contributors of a repository you provide.
 A modern web interface on `localhost:8000` lets you run scans and view results.
 The UI is styled with Bootstrap for a clean look and now lets you toggle AI verification, commit scanning and silent mode directly from your browser.
 Full Auto Mode executes all searchers concurrently to accelerate large scans.
 Leak results may also be verified by a free AI classifier.
 When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
+The CLI now highlights the severity of each finding in color for quick triage.

 ## Usage